If you've ever been stuck in a bus line after exiting one of the parks…

-Disney World transportation started operating on June 22, 2020, with the bus service currently running for Walt Disney World Resort hotel guests only.
-Disney is reopening the other transportation methods in phases.
+Disney World transportation started operating on June 22, 2020, with the bus service, and has since reopened the other transportation methods in phases.

 For a while, it was unknown which transportation options would be open for guests.
 Even though not all the methods are available right away, we are pleasantly surprised that the majority of them are now running again.

-Here is a list of reopening dates for Disney World transportation:
+Here is a list of reopening status for Disney World transportation: